AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added a :ref:`planetNav` module that adds noisy to planet ephemeris, similar to simpleNav.
 - created a new device command status message :ref:`DeviceCmdMsgPayload` and updated :ref:`simpleInstrumentController`, :ref:`simpleInstrument` and :ref:`spaceToGroundTransmitter` to make use of it.
+- added :ref:`attRefCorrection` to adjust the reference attitude by a fixed rotation
+- added :ref:`scenarioAttitudePrescribed` to illustrate how to prescribe the spacecraft orientation

 Version 2.0.5
 -------------